vogr/defishy/README.md

 > /!\ Due to a bug in FFmpeg, this script currently has major drawbacks: since it needs to upsample then downsample the pixel format (yuv420 -> yuv444 -> yuv422), colors aren't preserved as well as they should be.

 Defishy uses [vid.stab](https://github.com/georgmartius/vid.stab) and [FFmpeg](https://ffmpeg.org/) to both stabilize videos shot with a GoPro Hero 3, and remove the fish-eye effect.
-[Ninja](https://ninja-build.org/) is used as a build tool to paralellize the calls to ffmpeg.
+[Ninja](https://ninja-build.org/) is used as a build tool to paralellize the calls to FFmpeg.

 Defishy is a Python library providing a context manager.
 With this infrastructure, it's super easy to describe what you want:
 ```python3